avept/OpenGlFractals/README.md

 Except for OpenGl, you may install <b>GLFW</b> and <b>GLEW</b> for display;

-I use cmake, however i implement project only for MacOS system, so you have to control that.
+I use CMake, however i implement project only for MacOS system, so you have to control that.

 # Mandelbrot`s fractal